0916dhkim/messenger-23489/.github/PULL_REQUEST_TEMPLATE.md

 Please complete the following tasks before requesting code review.

 - [ ] Explain what you did in this PR.
-- [ ] Link the corresponding ticket to this PR.
+- [ ] Link the corresponding issue to this PR.